-Site preparation generally involves the removal of thatch through burning or haying to provide light for seedlings.
-Weed removal through herbicide treatment is sometimes needed to decrease competition and open areas for establishment.
+Inter-seeding forbs into native grasses to increase diversity competition and open areas for establishment.
 Alternative methods are to cultivate nodes or use solarization with plastic within larger areas for seeding.
 A year or longer may be needed for site preparation if perennial weeds are dominant.